 Talcum Powder Cancer Legal Help Center

 Baby powder, Shower to Shower, and other products containing talcum powder have been linked to an increased risk of developing ovarian cancer.
 If you, or a loved one, have been diagnosed with ovarian cancer after using talcum powder on the vaginal or perineal area, you may be entitled to compensation.
-Contact an attorney from the Arentz Law Group P.C. by completeing the form on this page or by calling 1-800-305-6000 to schedule your free initial consultation.
+Contact an attorney from the Arentz Law by completing the form on this page or by calling 1-800-305-6000 to schedule your free initial consultation.

 Every year, in the United States alone, nearly 22,000 women are diagnosed with ovarian cancer.
 About 14,000 women each year succumb to the disease.